-What happens if the potential client has used punitive training methods or has used aversive training equipment in the past?
+What happens if the potential client has used punitive training methods or aversive training equipment in the past?

 While not ideal, if the potential client is committed to a positive training method, the canine behavior consultant is happy to work with them.

 However, it is important to understand that many clients who are not committed don’t see any progress because they put in minimal effort, get frustrated, and try a more aversive approach, believing it to be a quicker fix.
 There are side effects to punishment based methods that are achieved through the use of aversive training equipment such as choke chains, prong collars and shock collars.
-Aversive methods also require a commitment to follow a certain training protocol for success; however, the side effects generally outweigh the benefits.
-If punishment based techniques are done incorrectly they can cause more harm than good.
-If positive reinforcement techniques are done incorrectly, no harm has been done.
-It is important to know that it does take much longer to modify behavior acquired with the use of aversive methods.
+Aversive methods have side effects that outweigh the benefits.

 What if the potential client currently uses punitive training methods for some behaviors, but positive training for other behaviors?